Softbank, Google join $1.9 billion investment in China truck-hailing firm

-BEIJING/SHANGHAI (Reuters) - Japan’s Softbank Group (9984.T) and Alphabet Inc’s (GOOGL.O) venture capital fund CapitalG are among investors pouring $1.9 billion into a truck hailing service platform Manbang, the Chinese company said in a statement on Tuesday.
+BEIJING/SHANGHAI (Reuters) - Japan’s Softbank Group and Alphabet Inc’s venture capital fund CapitalG are among investors pouring $1.9 billion into a truck hailing service platform Manbang, the Chinese company said in a statement on Tuesday.

-Manbang, formally known as Full Truck Alliance Group, said the investment was led by SoftBank’s Vision Fund - which counts Apple Inc (AAPL.O), Foxconn (2354.TW) and Saudi Arabia’s sovereign wealth fund among its backers.
+Manbang, formally known as Full Truck Alliance Group, said the investment was led by SoftBank’s Vision Fund - which counts Apple Inc, Foxconn and Saudi Arabia’s sovereign wealth fund among its backers.

 Investors also include state-backed private equity firm China Reform Fund and Hong Kong-based investment firm Ward Ferry, said Manbang.